 Why are my passwords important when investing in crypto?

 As the popularity of cryptocurrency increases, so too does cyber theft and cryptocurrency scams.
 Your passwords are extremely important when investing in crypto as they are the key to accessing your digital assets.
 In the world of crypto, if your account is compromised, you will lose your funds without a third party to bail you out.

 Websites such as security.org can check the strength of your password by revealing how long it would take a computer to crack it.

 Tips for creating a secure password

-3. Do not ever reuse the same password
+Do not reuse passwords

 This also comes with risk, however, as it is a single point of failure.
 Should someone gain access to your master password, they would have access to all your passwords and information.
-If you are going to use a password manager, only use a desktop version, rather than a cloud or browser-based one.
-Always ensure to create a strong master password for your password manager account and have 2FA set up on it.
+If you are going to use a password manager, only use a desktop version, and ensure to create a strong master password with MFA set up on it.

 This article has explained the importance of password security and given some key recommendations for how to keep your passwords safe to ensure the protection of your crypto.
+It is always best practice to activate all the security measures offered by the exchange you are using.
 If you would like to learn more about safely storing crypto, blockchain technology, or anything else crypto-related, there is a range of informative guides, courses, and quizzes on Swyftx Learn.